oknk/seaquence/_includes/about.md

 ## Gabriel Dunne

-Gabe is an artist and designer creating audio/visual experiences and live a/v performance.
-He integrates a wide range of mediums including audio and visual software, installation, visualization/sonification, digital manufacturing and fabrication.
+Gabe is an artist and designer who creates audio/visual experiences and live a/v performance.
+He integrates a wide range of mediums including audio and visual software, installation, visualization/sonification, sculpture, and digital fabrication.

 [gabrieldunne.com](http://gabrieldunne.com)